nicolasventer/Easy-React-Router/README.md

 ### Deployment

-After building the project, pass the main `index.html` to the command
+After building the project, pass the main `index.html` to the command:
 `bun _genRoutes.ts --html <path-to-index.html>`.
 This will generate a [`staticRoutes.yaml`](staticRoutes.yaml) file that will be used to generate copies of the `index.html` file with the correct paths.
 You can manually edit the `staticRoutes.yaml` file to add more routes.